Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 The code including salt ions could be slower than the pure water code even if the salt ions are not present (due to NEC's compiler ?).

+### Figures of Simulation by TIP5P Code ###

+Molecular dynamics simulation of water and ice are shown using the TIP5P code, and the file is "Water_and_ice_by_TIP5P_code.pdf"..
+Figures in the PDF file are the energy of molecules, 3D scatter plots, pair distribtion functions of oxygen and hidrogen atoms, ans cosine distribution in the x=(-1,1) section.

 ### References ###

 1. Classical Mechanics, H. Goldstein, C. Poolee, J. Safko, 3rd Edition, Pearson Education Inc., England, 2003;